unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-15-how-to-install-redis-cached-on-freebsd-with-pkg-and-ports.md

 ## A. Redis Installation Process

 [To install Redis](https://unixwinbsd.site/freebsd/how-to-install-unbound-dns-with-redis-cached-module/), this article will only explain how to install Redis using the ports system.
 Before installing Redis, first update the FreeBSD ports system.
-Here's how to update ports and PKGs on FreeBSD.
+Here's how to `update ports and PKGs on FreeBSD`.

 ```yml
 root@ns1:~ # portmaster -af